-Flowering time guidelines are intended to be guidelines and are not always accurate.
+Flowering time guidelines are intended to be guidelines for harvesting and are not always accurate.
 Here are the Indica, Sativa and Hybrid strain guidelines, but individual strain guidelines are even more accurate.
 Timelines given in weeks tend to be a good match for indoor or light-dep growing experience, whereas time-of-year estimates are more accurate for full-sun growers.
 Check our Strain Catalog for detailed information.

 The pistils or hairs are part of the sex organs of the female cannabis plant.
 The pistils will appear white during most of her flowering cycle, but as she nears the end of her cycle they will begin turning brown or red.
 In most strains, the flowering plant is at its highest THC level when the pistils are about 60-70% brown/red.
 Viewing the pistil status can help farmers make a rough estimate of how much longer a crop has before harvest.